 This article is about “migrating” a site – that means, cloning it at a different location (URL).
 It does not apply to “restoring” a site – when the site’s location stays the same.

 But, do not worry!
 It is easily fixable.
-Just do this:
+Just follow these steps:

 1. Open up your wp-config.php file in an editor